 It may also be possible that it becomes available in Sony FE mount; it is already suitable for mirrorless cameras.
-Sigma, like other independents, design their lenses to accommodate the mount with the longest flange-back distance or register first, which is the most challenging.
-That’s currently the Nikon F mount *.
-Once this is achieved, it’s relatively straightforward to accommodate other mounts with shorter registers.
-For this reason, Nikon mount lenses were usually available before Canon, with others following afterwards.
 Sigma has recently introduced some Art series in Sony FE mount, that effectively have an ‘extended’ barrel to accommodate the additional flange-back distance of the missing mirror.
 Update: According to Sigma, this lens will be available with the Sony FE mount in October.

-Regardless of camera type, at around 1.4 kilos this is a big and heavy lens and should never be held by the camera body alone for fear of stressing the camera’s mount.
-It comes supplied with a detachable tripod collar with (Nikon and others please take note) an Arca-Swiss type groove milled into the foot.
-It’s solidly made and rigid and has a pin in the rear to attach the included should strap.
-It’s just as well that it is detachable, as although large, this lens is actually short and stubby.
-You could rotate it 180 degrees as you would with much bigger lenses to use as a handle but it’s bit short.
+Regardless of camera type, at around 1.4 kilos this is a big and heavy lens.
+As a result it should never be held by the camera body alone for fear of stressing the camera’s mount.
+The lens comes supplied with a detachable tripod collar with (Nikon and others please take note) an Arca-Swiss type groove milled into the foot.
+The tripod collar is solidly made and rigid and has a pin in the rear to attach the included should strap.
+That’s just as well, as although large, this lens is actually short and stubby, so there’s not much room.
+You could rotate it 180 degrees as you would with much bigger lenses to use as a handle but it’s bit short for that.
 Besides, it adds to the weight, so for hand-held use it’s better removed.
-With the tripod collar and foot detached, Sigma thoughtfully provide a synthetic rubber ring to cover the locking screws that protrude from the barrel – a nice touch!
+With the tripod collar and foot detached, Sigma thoughtfully provide a synthetic rubber ring to cover the collar’s locking screws that protrude from the barrel – a nice touch!

 Auto-focus is a highlight, like it is with most if not all modern Sigma lenses, certainly those bearing the HSM moniker.
 Whether it’s a ring-type sonic motor, like those used in Canon L-series lenses is hard to say – focusing is fast given the size but Sigma don’t disclose such things.
-Nikon use both ring-type and micro-type sonic motors with gears under their SWM moniker, which accounts for the 105mm F1.4 E slightly shrill sounding focusing.
-With near silent operation not to mention the size and weight of the Sigma suggests a powerful, more expensive ring-type motor but even then the Sigma isn’t noticeably faster in focusing.
+Nikon use both ring-type and micro-type sonic motors with gears under their SWM moniker, and don’t specify which type is used for the 105mm F1.4 E but I suspect the latter with its slightly shrill-sounding noise.
+With near-silent operation, not to mention the size and weight of the Sigma, that suggests a powerful, more expensive ring-type motor but even then the Sigma isn’t noticeably faster in focusing.
 Manual focus isn’t too highly geared either.
 Even so, it’s still quite easy to move in and out of the plane of focus wide open in the viewfinder which has an apparent depth of field of F2.8-4, let alone when using magnified live view.
 Needless to say, when focusing on an eye, or rather an iris, when taking a portrait it’s easier and more reliable to use AF.

 So how about the image quality, does it match the Nikon equivalent?
 In terms of resolution, maybe.
 The Sigma is sharper wide open and increases slightly in the outer zones on stopping down.
 But there’s more to IQ than that.
 This lens isn’t called the “bokeh master” for no reason; it has very smooth transitions to out of focus detail with only a hint of the double-edged effect or lining on specular highlights from slight over-correction of spherical aberration.
 But most impressive of all is that there’s practically none of that difficult to remove axial fringing and spherochromatism, something that can’t be said of the Nikon equivalent.
 Without doubt, it’s a superb performer with exceptionally pleasing drawing style, but even that isn’t as well-corrected as the Sigma.
 Admittedly, the Sigma has very attractive if slightly warm rendering, and despite the size there’s some vignetting wide-open.
 As for flare, it’s not so much if the coatings resists it or not, it is how they handle it that matters; contrast falls of course but ghosting is exceptionally well controlled.